openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 Additional requirements for OpenID4VP are defined in (#oid4vp-redirects), (#oid4vp-dc-api), (#oid4vp-credential-formats), (#crypto-suites) and (#hash-algorithms).

-Note that while this document does not define profiles for X.509 certificates used in Verifier authentication (e.g., with the `x509_hash` Client Identifier Prefix), ecosystems are encouraged to select suitable certificate issuing policies and certificate profiles (for example, an mDL ecosystem can use the Reader Authentication Certificate profile defined in Annex B of ISO/IEC 18013-5 with `x509_hash`), or define new ones if there is a good reason to do so.
+Note that while this specification does not define profiles for X.509 certificates used in Verifier authentication (e.g., with the `x509_hash` Client Identifier Prefix), ecosystems are encouraged to select suitable certificate issuing policies and certificate profiles (for example, an mDL ecosystem can use the Reader Authentication Certificate profile defined in Annex B of ISO/IEC 18013-5 with `x509_hash`), or define new ones if there is a good reason to do so.
 Such policies and profiles MAY specify how information in the certificate corresponds to information in the presentation flows.
 For example, an ecosystem might require that the Wallet verifies that the `redirect_uri`, `response_uri`, `origin`, or `expected_origin` request parameters match with information contained in the Verifier's end-entity certificate (e.g., its DNS name).

 ## OpenID for Verifiable Presentations via Redirects {#oid4vp-redirects}